r-pufky/payday2-secret/README.md

  * Pickup Diamond to the left of the boxes
  * Use diamond on Guide of Bain (where you got medallion), it should burn

-### Unlock list of achievements in Safehouse
+### Unlock list of "Obsidian" achievements in Safehouse
-You need to unlock a list of achievements in safehouse to complete.
-Once all the required display items are done (above), goto the piano in Scarface's office.
+You need to unlock a list of achievements in safehouse to complete, dictated by the Obsidian Tablet.
+Once all the required display items are done (above), goto the piano in Scarface's office and hit the following keys in order.

 ![Piano Keys](piano-keys.png)

+This will stop the device from rotating.
 Interacting with the device will reveal ciphered riddles.
 These turn out to be required achievements to enable the secret.
-These are listed here with
+These are listed here with translations:
-translations:

 1. Diamonds are Forever